-- (1) Description of your professional goals as they are right now. - (2) The licensure you will need to achieve those goals. - (3) Any additional credentials (e.g., certifications) that will support your goals - (4) Any professional organizations you would like to join. - (5) Information about pertinent advocacy issues (impacting the counseling profession, e.g., Gerig, p.
+(1) Description of your professional goals as they are right now.

+- (2) The steps you will take to secure the licensure you will need to achieve those goals. - (3) Any additional credentials (e.g., certifications or trainings) that will support your goals. - (4) Any professional organizations you would like to join. - (5) Information about pertinent advocacy issues (impacting the counseling profession, e.g., Gerig, p.
 300-311, or a specific client population) in which you wish to involve yourself, as you pursue your professional goals.

-To begin this assignment, you will need to consider what type of mental health professional you are hoping to be (e.g., clinical mental health counselor, addictions specialist, couple and family counselor, counselor educator), what you would like to specialize in, and the necessary steps that you need to take from this point forward to reach that goal.
+To begin this assignment, you will need to consider what type of mental health professional you are hoping to be (e.g., clinical mental health counselor, addictions specialist, counselor educator), what you would like to specialize in (e.g., children, couples, families, geriatric populations; also, could be specific to conditions or presenting concerns such as trauma, eating disorders), and the necessary steps that you need to take from this point forward to reach that goal.
 This includes considering what you need to do during training in your preparation for this role (e.g., specific coursework, clinical experiences, number of credit hours), the licensure requirements for the state you will ultimately pursue licensure in, as well as different counseling organizations that you should consider being a member of and why (check out counseling.org and your particular state's counseling organization).